Skip to content

 In a matrix organization, employees report to both a functional manager and a project manager.
 This dual reporting creates greater flexibility, inter-departmental collaboration, and a stronger focus on project or product goals.
 The matrix model encourages widespread cross-collaboration, transparent knowledge sharing, and real-time communication without losing departmental efficiency.

-Structure #3: The Platform Organization
+Structure #3: The Platform Organization—Scaling Complexity

 Over the last decade, platform organizations have become an ongoing trend, reshaping markets and accelerating organizational decentralization.
 This model helps organizations overcome traditional centralized approaches by distributing leadership more widely and embracing value-creation models.

 Platform organizations have two key elements: independent units and larger support platforms.
-The independent units start small but evolve over time into large numbers as the organization grows.
+The independent units start small but evolve into large numbers as the organization grows.
 The larger support platforms include scalable basic functions (IT, finance, or design) or enable business functions (modular product platforms, manufacturing capabilities).

 Supporting Go-to-Market Capabilities